 - If you are from the US, you may know ground almonds as almond meal.

 - Make sure your desiccated coconut has not been sweetened.
 The ingredients should read 'coconut' only.

-- If you can, try to use a raw honey as it is less processed!
+- If you can, try to use raw honey as it is less processed!

 - Make sure you are using vanilla extract and not essence.
 You could also use the same amount of vanilla paste or powder if you wish.

 - I like to use at least 80% dark chocolate.
-Green & Blacks is my favourite.
+Green & Black's bars are my favourite.